4. Penalties¶

 Rationale: It is illegal to block before a Jam has begun.
 Because White Jammer was not in a legal starting position due to an opponent’s illegal action, they are allowed to participate in the Jam.

-Keep in Mind: Should White Jammer be blocked into a false starting position rather than out of bounds, White Jammer is allowed to participate in the Jam (without the need to yield).
+Keep in Mind: Should White Jammer be blocked into a false starting position rather than Out of Bounds, White Jammer is allowed to participate in the Jam (without the need to Yield).
 Red Jammer would still receive a penalty for blocking before the Jam start.

 White Blocker initiates contact to Red Jammer during the Jam-Ending Whistle.
 Red Jammer stumbles significantly off balance after the Jam-Ending Whistle.